dottorepie/synthf/README.md

 ///////////////////////image to sound

-on this file you can find a synthf strtup file, at which you can load different images as timbre information source for the synth.
+~on this file you can find a synthf strtup file, at which you can load different images as timbre information source for the synth.

-On that build the same inage that is used for the timbre, is used for tonal information
+~On that build the same inage that is used for the timbre, is used for tonal information

-Image on interface can be normal size.
+~Image on interface can be normal size.
 Image for sound must be resized to 100x100 pixels, before loadingit into the buffer.

+~same instructions apply as in no image to sound startup file, only difference image has to be loaded also to a second buffer (line bellow the first one).

+~Programm needs more time to load cause of image sonification.

+~in case of interpreter crash (rare case if you load to many image synth clones, or run the code many times on the same server instance), terminate scsynth from activity monitor